Lovely-Sim-Racing/lovely-docs/docs/functions.md

 # JavaScript Extensions

-The TeamLINQ JavaScript Extensions are a series of functions that replace the native SimHub JavaScript functions, for easier access to data within you dashboard, while takign advantage of all of TeamLINQ's features.
+The TeamLINQ JavaScript Extensions are a series of functions that replace the native SimHub JavaScript functions in the dash editor, while taking advantage of all of TeamLINQ's features.

 ## Download & Usage
 Download the TeamLINQ JavaScript Extensions for your Dashboard.
 To use these functions, copy this file into your dashboard's `JavascriptExtensions` folder.